wuyichen24/system-design-interview/problems/Ad_Click_Event_Aggregation_System.md

    - Processes raw data and generate aggregated data.
 - **Recalculation Service**
    - Recalculate the raw data and generate new aggregated data when we discover a major bug.
+   - Use snapshot to capture system status so that no need to replay data from the beginning of raw data.
 - **Reconciliation**
    - Sort the ad click events by event time in every partition at the end of the day, by using a batch job and reconciling with the real-time aggregation result.